 - A. Develop a program in which the chapter assigns an existing member to provide guidance for a potential new member in order to: - 1.
-Introduce the candidate to the chapter membership - 2.
+Introduce the new member to the chapter membership - 2.
 Provide information on chapter activities and meeting times - 3.
-Arrange transportation - 4.
-Encourage involvement in chapter programs - 5.
-Keep the chapter informed on the candidate's progress - B. Invite and encourage graduating students to become ASHRAE members; communicate the SmartStart program to graduating students - C. Ensure that the name of the candidate/new member is added to the chapter mailing list immediately upon receipt of application - D. Ensure that the candidate/new member has received meeting notices - E. Set up an installation procedure for inducting new chapter members; consider presenting the ASHRAE pin and certificate of membership at a meeting - F. Publicize new members on chapter website, and in chapter e-newsletter, and introduce them at Chapter meetings - G. Encourage new members to join Chapter committees to keep him or her engaged in the chapter - H. Ensure that each new member's name is added to the chapter roster - I. Encourage members to update their membership bio, including alternate contact information
+Encourage involvement in chapter programs - 4.
+Keep the chapter informed on the new member's progress - B. Invite and encourage graduating students to become ASHRAE members; communicate the SmartStart program to graduating students - C. Ensure that the name of the new member is added to the chapter mailing list immediately upon receipt of application - D. Ensure that the new member has received meeting notices - E. Set up an installation procedure for inducting new chapter members; consider presenting an ASHRAE pin at a meeting and welcome them - F. Publicize new members on chapter website, and in chapter e-newsletter, and introduce them at Chapter meetings - G. Encourage new members to join Chapter committees to keep him or her engaged in the chapter - H. Ensure that each new member's name is added to the chapter mailing list - I. Encourage members to update their membership bio, including alternate contact information